hydroshare/hydroshare/docs/contributing.rst

 After You've Submitted a Pull Request
 -------------------------------------

-The Hydroshare team varies in size and responsiveness over time.
-However, we try to at least comment on pull requests within three business days (typically sooner).
+The Hydroshare team does our best to respond to pull requests within three business days.

 We may suggest some changes or improvements or alternatives.
 Some things that will increase the chance that your pull request is accepted: